Everglades - History

 Only a century ago the southern third of Florida was an unwelcoming wet wilderness.
 Lake Okeechobee was nearly twice the size it is today and water crept slowly southward from this grand lake down the peninsula through seemingly endless swamp and sawgrass.
 Rainfall that didn’t seep through to the underlying limestone sat on the nearly flat land.
 The only dry areas were on the Atlantic coastal ridge and the Everglades hammocks.

-Indians inhabited south Florida even before wetter climatic conditions set into motion the beginning of the Everglades 5,000 or so years ago.
-At the time European explorers arrived in the 1500s, Indian cultures were well established, and people lived by hunting, fishing and gathering wild foods.
+Native Americans inhabited south Florida even before wetter climatic conditions set into motion the beginning of the Everglades 5,000 or so years ago.
+At the time European explorers arrived in the 1500s, Native American cultures were well established, and people lived by hunting, fishing and gathering wild foods.
 Villages around Lake Okeechobee may have grown corn, at least for a time.
-Most of the Indian population was settled in villages near estuaries and on the coastal ridge.
+Most of the Native American population was settled in villages near estuaries and on the coastal ridge.
 People traveled from these villages back and forth to camps in the Everglades to hunt and fish, much as modern urban dwellers continue to do today.

 The Everglades Forever Act was passed in 1994 to continue efforts to address environmental concerns related to quality, quantity and timing of water entering the Everglades.
 The FWC, U.S. Department of the Interior, the Florida Department of Environmental Protection and the South Florida Water Management District are among the state and federal agencies that work towards restoration efforts for the Everglades.